-Unpacking truths through Stories: Lessons from Making “Strangers at Home” will be a workshop where participants will grapple with how to communicate complex issues and ideas to an audience who may not have any familiarity with them.
+Unpacking truths through Stories: Lessons from Making “Strangers at Home” will be a workshop where participants will grapple with how to communicate complex issues and ideas to any audience regardless of their familiarity with the subject.
 This workshop will help break down the process of soliciting stories, partnership journalism, and working with storytellers – including those whom you may not agree with.
 Participants are encouraged to bring issues and ideas that they’d like to craft into a narrative format.

 This workshop will be facilitated by Dr. Shayna Plaut, who has learnt these skills from her time spent as the Research Manager of the Global Reporting Centre and the Project Manager for the video series Strangers at Home.
 Strangers at Home explores issues of migration/anti-Semitism/racism/anti-Romani sentiment in Europe by focusing on local people’s experiences with these complex realities.